Komal-Mathpal/Serverless-ecommerce-Backend/README.md

 This repository is structured to make the project understandable, readable, and recruiter-friendly — even though the entire backend was originally built using the AWS Console.

-The folder structure simply documents and organizes the system, which is absolutely professional and commonly done for cloud engineers.
+The folder structure simply documents and organizes the system, which is absolutely professional.